Dennis960/Haskell-Project/README.md

 ### Story

-- Add new story elements in src/Story.hs inside the stories array.
-The stories array defines the order in which stories, terminals and rooms are shown.
+- Add new story elements in src/Story.hs inside the gameLoopElements array.
+The gameLoopElements array defines the order in which stories, terminals and rooms are shown.
-- It needs a secret key.
+- StorySecretItem needs a secret key.
 The secret key is the String that the user needs to input to progress.
-- The secret key can be used inside the story by writing `$SECRET`.
-It gets encrypted with the encryption function of the room.
+- The secret key can be used inside the storyText by writing `$SECRET`.
+It gets encrypted with the specified encryption function.

+### GameLoopElement

+- Specify GameLoop Element types here, as well as useful functions for printing and managing the elements.

 ### KeyEvents